apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.4.x/migration-guide/migration-to-classic.md

    System.out.println(responseData);
    ```

--  `CloseableHttpClient` instances should be closed when no longer needed or about to go out of score.
+-  `CloseableHttpClient` instances should be closed when no longer needed or about to go out of scope.

    ```java
    client.close();